Microsoft/azure-docs.pt-pt/articles/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vmss.md

 ## <a name="chart-your-metrics"></a>Mapear as suas métricas

-1. Inicie sessão no Portal do Azure.
+1. Inicie sessão no portal do Azure.

 1. No menu da esquerda, selecione **Monitor**.